 I recently received a significant burn that turned intensely pruritic during the healing process.
 For years, I have advised patients that itching is a sign of healing.
-Is there any science behind this, or is it simply an old wives’ tale? — Doug Cobb, PA, Auburn, Calif.
+Is there any science behind this? — Doug Cobb, PA, Auburn, Calif.

 Additionally, a high level of histamine has been found in healing skin and scabs, which we know will create the sensation of itching.
 During an injury (especially a burn), nerves may have been damaged, creating inappropriate signals that the brain interprets as itch.
 Oil glands may also be damaged by injury, and dry skin is itchy.
 This is why it is recommended to keep healing skin clean, covered, and moist with petroleum jelly. — Abby A. Jacobson, PA-C